timbertson/passe/README.md

 # Run your own openshift instance:

-To build a portable image, run `make openshift/all`.
+To build a portable image, run `gup openshift/all` from a nix shell.
 That'll make a self-contained installation including all required libraries, as long as you're building on an x86_64 machine.

 # Licence